Home / ORPAS Application Guide / ORPAS – University of Ottawa

 Casper test scores are sent directly by the agency to the School of Rehabilitation Sciences at the University of Ottawa.
 Candidates whose Casper test scores are incomplete or missing will not be considered for admission.

-Steps to take the Casper test:
+Notes about the Casper test:

 • Submit your ORPAS application.